thepawankrtiwari/thepawankrtiwari/README.md

 <h1 align="center"> Hi 👋🏻, I'm Pawan Kr.
 Tiwari </br>
 </h1>
-<p align="center"> Full Stack Developer with a passion for crafting beautiful & user-friendly interfaces.⚡</p>
+<p align="center"> Full Stack Java Developer with a passion for crafting beautiful & user-friendly interfaces.⚡</p>
 <p align="center">♾️ The magic you are Looking for is in the work You are Avoiding ♾️</p>
 <p align="center">
 <a href="https://www.linkedin.com/in/pawan-kr-tiwari" target="_blank"><img alt="" src="https://img.shields.io/badge/LinkedIn-000?logo=linkedin&logoColor=0A66C2&style=for-the-badge" style="vertical-align:center" /></a>